mkuthan/raspberry-ansible/README.md

 Available playbooks:

 * common - missing pieces of vanilla distribution
-* packages - my linux toolbox
+* samba - network attached storage
+* backup - to backup or not to backup, that’s no question
+* posfix - instead of exim, forward mails from raspberry to real account
+* grafana - monitoring with Grafana Cloud, it's good to know the details over time
 * adguard - privacy all the time
 * raspotify, shairport - make my retired HiFi great again
 * kodi - the best smart tv ever
 * transmission - the lightest BT daemon
-* samba - network attached storage
-* backup - to backup or not to backup, that’s no question
-* grafana - monitoring with Grafana Cloud, it's good to know the details over time

 ## Manual setup